msmbuilder/msmbuilder/devtools/README.md

 - Update the version number in `setup.py`, change `ISRELEASED` to `False`.
 - Update the version number in `devtools/conda-recipe/meta.yaml`.
 - Commit and push to master.
+- Update this file (`devtools/README.md`) with anything you learned or changed during this release creation.

 ### Point releases